limjinsun/ruby-tcp-ip-chat/README.md

 ### About The Project

-This is a simple implementation of TCP IP network communication of Ruby standard library.
+This is a simple implementation of TCP IP network communication using Ruby standard library.
 The server has been implemented as multi-threaded so that it can handle multiple client sockets.
 The client is taking the socket's buffer to read data streams.

 ### Built With